kyma-project/test-infra/docs/prow/quality-metrics.md

 # Quality metrics

-More information about topics related to gathering of quality metrics can be find in [this epic](https://github.com/kyma-project/kyma/issues/5472)
+More information about topics related to gathering quality metrics can be found in [this epic](https://github.com/kyma-project/kyma/issues/5472)

 ## Test Coverage